-Most of the soils increased in pH, the exception being TAW 3.1 which decreased from pH 4.37 to 3.88, the latter having the highest net acidity of 120 mol H+/tonne.
-All samples showed a significant decrease in Eh (Figure 3-1) with samples from profile TAW 1 showing the largest decrease from moderately oxidising to reducing.
-Increases in iron (Fe) and manganese (Mn) were associated with decrease in Eh in most samples, suggesting that reductive processes are responsible.
-The increase in a number of metals and metalloids is likely to be related to the reductive dissolution of iron (Fe) and manganese (Mn) minerals, but for most metals solubility will be limited as the pH increases and/or precipitation of sulfides occurs.
-Many elements showed a maximum increase over the duration of the experiments, in some cases a decrease was noted by day 35 of the contaminant and metalloid dynamics experiments.
-Vanadium (V) was an exception, which showed continued increase.
+Most of the soils had circumneutral pH, with only one sample having moderate acidity (RIV 5.3).
+All samples showed a significant decrease in Eh (Figure 3-1) from oxidising to moderately reducing, and an increase in iron (Fe) and manganese (Mn), suggesting that reductive processes are responsible.
+The increase in a number of metals and metalloids is likely to be related to the reductive dissolution of iron (Fe) and manganese (Mn) minerals, but for most metals solubility will be limited as the pH increases.
+Exceptions may be arsenic (As) and vanadium (V) which show continued increase in some samples due to their formation of oxyanions which are often mobile at high pH due to limited sorption.

-The degree to which samples exceed guideline concentrations has been used to assign a degree of hazard (Table 3-4).
-For some samples which required dilution, the detection limits were slightly above ANZECC/ARMCANZ environmental protection guideline values due to required dilution.
-Antimony (Sb), for example, was below detection limits for all samples (detection limit varying between 1 and 10 μ g Γ^1) as was silver (Ag), while copper (Cu) was below detection limits for some samples.
-It is therefore not possible to group these in Table 3-4, although it can be concluded that they either sit in the 'No hazard' or 'Low Hazard' grouping (10 of the 12 samples had concentrations <5 μ g Γ^1).
+The degree to which samples exceed guideline concentrations has been used to assign a degree of hazard (Table 3-5).
+For some samples which required dilution, the detection limits were slightly above ANZECC/ARMCANZ environmental protection guideline values due to the required dilution.
+Antimony (Sb) was below detection limits for all samples (detection limit varying between 1 and 20 μg l-1).
+It is therefore not possible to group antimony (Sb), along with silver (Ag), cadmium (Cd), chromium (Cr), copper (Cu) and lead (Pb) which were also below detection limits that exceeded guideline values, in Table 3-5, although it can be concluded that these either sit in the No hazard or Low Hazard grouping.
 The data are shown in Appendix 1 which displays the detection limits for individual analyses.

-The data are consistent with the moderately high net acidities noted by Grealish et al. (2010).
-Nevertheless, the contaminant and metalloid dynamics data suggest that most soils may take little time to recover in terms of acidity.
-Higher pH will limit the solubilities of most trace metals, although the concentrations in this study suggest that mobilisation will occur but be limited and of short duration.
-It is likely that the aluminium (Al) exists as colloidal material in some samples and hence may pose less of a risk than truly dissolved Al3+.
-The metalloid elements arsenic (As) and vanadium (V), which form oxyanions, are likely to be controlled by the reductive dissolution of iron (Fe) and manganese (Mn) oxides and may remain at relatively high concentrations over longer timescales, at least until further reduction into the field of iron sulfide stability, in which case they may be scavenged by precipitating iron (Fe) sulfides.
+The data are consistent with the generally low (in some cases negative) net acidities noted by Fitzpatrick et al. (2010) which suggest that these shallow soils will take little time to recover in terms of any acidification.
+This appears to be largely confirmed in the contaminant and metalloid dynamics experiments where 3 out of 4 samples reached pH values greater than 7 by 35 days (Figure 3-1).
+The high pH will limit the solubilities of most trace metals, although the concentrations in this study suggest that mobilisation will be limited and of short duration at the circumneutral pH of most samples.
+It is likely that the aluminium (Al) exists as colloidal material and hence may pose less of a risk than truly dissolved aluminium (Al).
+The metalloid elements arsenic (As) and vanadium (V), which form oxyanions are likely to be controlled by the reductive dissolution of iron (Fe) and manganese (Mn) oxides and may remain at relatively high concentrations over longer timescales, at least until further reduction into the field of iron sulfide stability, in which case they may be scavenged by precipitating iron (Fe) sulfides.

-Table 3-4 Summary of the degree of hazard associated with the measured contaminant and metalloid concentrations in the Taworri wetland.
+Table 3-5 Summary of the degree of hazard associated with the measured contaminant and metalloid concentrations in the Riverglades wetland.

-Degree of Hazard Guideline Threshold Metal/Metalloid No Hazard Value below ANZECC/ARMCANZ guideline threshold Se Low Hazard Value exceeds ANZECC/ARMCANZ guideline threshold, but is less than 10x exceedance As, Cd, Cr, Mn, Ni, Pb, V, Zn Moderate Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 10x or more, but is less than 100x exceedance Al, Co High Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 100x or more Fe
+Degree of Hazard Guideline Threshold Metal/Metalloid No Hazard Value below ANZECC/ARMCANZ guideline threshold Ni, Se, Zn Low Hazard Value exceeds ANZECC/ARMCANZ guideline threshold, but is less than 10x exceedance As, Co, Mn Moderate Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 10x or more, but is less than 100x exceedance Al, Fe, V High Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 100x or more

-Note: Ag, Cu and Sb are below detection limits in some samples due to dilutions, and therefore are likely to have a low or no hazard classification.
+Note: Ag, Cd, Cr, Cu, Pb and Sb were below detection limits due to dilutions, and are therefore likely to be classified as low or no hazard.